 No products in the cart

-A New Life to an Old Piece of Furniture With Ornamental Detail
+Adding Ornamental Detail to Old Piece of Furniture

 Being the owners of a century-old house, we have a particular attachment to old furniture, and some of them need upgrading to come back to life again, such was the case with our little chest of drawers.